Degradosome: Structure

 There are some alternate forms of the RNA degradosome with different proteins that have been reported.
 Supplementary alternate degradosome components are PcnB (poly A polymerase) and the RNA helicases RhlE and SrmB.
 Other alternate components during cold shock include RNA helicase CsdA.
 Additional alternate degradosome components during stationary phase include Rnr (RNase R) and the putative RNA helicase HrpA.
 Ppk (polyphosphate kinase) is another constituent that has been reported to be part of the complex, the same as RNA chaperone Hfq, PAP (prostatic acid phosphatase), other kinds of chaperones and ribosomal proteins.
 These have been found in cell-extracted degradosome preparations from E. coli.

-The structure of RNA degradosome is not as rigid as it seems to be in the picture because this one is only a model to understand how it works.
+The structure of RNA Degradosome is not as rigid as it seems to be in the picture because this one is only a model to understand how it works.
 The RNA degradosome's structure is dynamic and each component interacts with the components that are close to it.
-So the structure is like a molecular domain where RNA can interact as a substrate with each of the components and when this happens, it is really difficult for RNA to scape from the complex.
+So the structure is like a molecular domain where RNA can interact as a substrate with each of the components and when this happens, it is really difficult for RNA to escape from the complex.